Flow-Imaging-Lab-at-Mudd/WATER/readme.md

 ## Integration on a Cubic Surface

 Surface integration is supported on a rectangular surface, specified by setting the effective region, with the `vf.intCubicSurf` prefix.
-To illustrate, we create a Hill's vortex, a synthetic spherical structure, which is commonly used in our error study.
+To illustrate, we create a Hill's vortex, a synthetic spherical structure, which is commonly used in our error study. **We note that the Hill_Vortex function only permits a maximum radius of 1.**

 ```matlab
 [x, y, z, u, v, w, ~] = Hill_Vortex(spacing = 0.1, sphere_radius = 1, u0 = 1, z_proportion = 1);